exercism/website-copy/tracks/typescript/exercises/space-age/mentoring.md

 - rounding via [`Number#toFixed`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toFixed) with explicit casting using [`Number` as a function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number#Using_Number_to_convert_a_Date_object)

 Additionally there are many solutions but they all have cons and pros.
-The Javascript implementation is to generify the implementation using a map and the prototype, but that doesn't _quite_ work with the TypeScript typing system.
+The JavaScript implementation is to generify the implementation using a map and the prototype, but that doesn't _quite_ work with the TypeScript typing system.

 ## Reasonable Solutions